whitedark9/medical-notes/src/pages/bloc/medicine/cvs/problem08.md

    - To evaluate the severity of valvular disease and assess left ventricular function.

 4. **Blood Tests:**

    - Complete Blood Count (CBC)
    - Basic Metabolic Panel
    - B-type Natriuretic Peptide (BNP) or N-terminal pro BNP (NT-proBNP)
    - Arterial Blood Gas (ABG) if severe respiratory distress or hypoxia persists.

+5. **Physical Examination:**
+   - Auscultation for crackles/rales in the lungs
+   - Presence of S3 or S4 heart sounds
+   - Signs of peripheral edema

 ### Advanced Management